ToniaTung/toniatung.github.io/index.md

 ## About Me

-**Mechanical engineering graduate student with an interdisciplinary background in machine learning, computer vision, and mechatronic systems.
-Experienced in applying data-driven and perception-based methods to real-world engineering problems, including data preparation, deep learning–based perception, and model evaluation.
-Interested in building intelligent engineering systems that integrate sensing, computation, and physical hardware.**
+Mechanical engineering graduate student with an interdisciplinary background in **machine learning**, **computer vision**, and **mechatronic systems**.
+Experienced in applying **data-driven** and **perception-based** methods to real-world engineering problems, including data preparation, deep learning–based perception, and model evaluation.
+Interested in building intelligent engineering systems that integrate sensing, computation, and physical hardware.

 <div class="about-text">